AndrewWhitaker/go-url-shortener/README.md

 * **SQLite**: SQLite is an excellent self-contained database that would have worked fine in this application.
 However, the extra overhead of getting Postgres running in a docker container was minimal compared to getting SQLite working.
 That said, I think this would have been a fine choice as well.

 As mentioned in the "ClickHouse" note, the main part of the requirements that Postgres (or any relational database) may not handle well is the analytics piece.
 If our URL shortener service gets lots of use, we will have a huge `clicks` table and we'll clearly have to come up with solutions to scale that part of the architecture.

+#### REST vs GraphQL vs ...

+I chose REST because our current requirements don't call for a rich domain with lots of interrelated or hierarchical objects.
+I think a simple REST API was a better fit for this project.

 ### Short URL Mechanics